malinasz/web-portfolio/README.md

 > Check the portfolio by clicking [here](google.com "here").

 I did this project as my final assignament of the program "TRANSformação Digital", an partnership between the companies Suzano and Alura.
 The program was a unique opportunity of inclusiveness for trans people to learn HTML, CSS, Javascript and a bit of Python.

+:exclamation: This is an still developing project.
+There may be changes in the future!